 More than one million people per year in the United States develop illnesses associated with Salmonella.
 Anyone can get salmonellosis, but children are the most likely to be infected.
 The rate of diagnosed infections in children less than five years old is higher than the rate in all other persons.
 Young children, the elderly, and those with compromised immune systems are the most likely to have severe infections.
 It is estimated that approximately 400 persons die each year with acute salmonellosis.

-Navitas Naturals is recalling the products listed below.
+Navitas Naturals recalled the products listed below.

 |Product||Size||Universal Product Code (UPC)||Best By Date(s)|

 |Navitas Naturals Organic Sprouted Chia Powder||8 oz.||UPC 858847000369||All dates through 11/22/2015|